 1. Understand Your Parameters

 A project communication plan doesn’t need to be formal, but it should at least be written down for your own reference.
 Consider grammar –not because you want to sound clever, but because you want to be clear and understood.
-Writing tools can help you manage this without taking too much of your time.
-With that in order, you can confidently start forming your content.

 First, it helps to sit down and define the parameters of the project: project size, information about the client’s company, project deliverables, timeline, and project team.

 Think about your team’s communication styles and that of your client:

 - How successful have communications been so far?

 - Has your client indicated any preference for communication—do they tend to reach for the phone when they have a question or are they email-centric?